 Why the law needs to change: My opinion

-The curved sword ban has had no demonstrable effect on violent crime since 2008, but has disadvantaged hundreds of thousands of people engaged in lawful hobbies, cultural & heritage activities, sports and businesses in the UK.
+The curved sword ban has had no demonstrable beneficial effect on violent crime since 2008, but has disadvantaged hundreds of thousands of people engaged in lawful hobbies, cultural & heritage activities, sports and businesses in the UK.
 Numerous businesses have closed down or moved abroad as a result.
 It also places a burden on Border Force, the Police and Magistrates' courts.
-It must be reversed to the pre-2008 status.
+In my opinion, it should be reversed to the pre-2008 status.

-All officials I communicate with (police, lawyers, government) agree that this law is a mess and of negligible benefit to anyone, only creating confusion and higher workloads.
+All officials I communicate with agree that this law is a mess and of negligible benefit to anyone, only creating confusion and higher workloads.
 It has done nothing to reduce knife crime (which has gone up!), and only inconvenienced law-abiding citizens and officials.

 The tragic statistics made for hard reading (and the stats only seem to get worse with time) and the Home Office had to respond with new strategies.
-This trend continues unabated.
-The politicians went for the easy-win low-hanging fruit that they often do, of 'ban something', rather than looking to the fundamental causes of rising violent crime, such as poverty, gang culture, job opportunities, and the drugs trade.
+The politicians went for the easy-win low-hanging fruit of 'ban something', rather than looking to the fundamental causes of rising violent crime, such as poverty, gang culture, job opportunities, and the drugs trade.
 With decades of bans, knife crime has continued to rise.
 Sword/knife bans don't seem to work.
+It is time for new thinking and not simply repeating the mistakes of the past.

 "In recent police recorded crime figures published by the ONS which showed a 9% decrease in the number of knife and offensive weapon offences recorded from 38,728 in year ending March 2020 to 35,217 in year ending March 2021 followed by a 16% increase to 40,920 in year ending March 2022."